Tyunge/simulated_engine/README.md

 # Simulated Engine

 This simulated engine [starfall](https://github.com/thegrb93/StarfallEx) script provides the building blocks for creating a realistic mobility system for garry's mod.
 The goal of this project is either to replace the existing mobility portion of [ACF](https://github.com/nrlulz/ACF), or to become it's own standalone mod.

+You can find videos of this script in use at my [YouTube Channel](https://www.youtube.com/@Tyunge).

 ## Dependencies
 > Requirements for this script to work